M

 Lagoon exploration and jungle walk

-Lunch is enjoyed near the lagoon.
-Afterward, we explore Garzacocha and its blackwater ecosystem, where plants and animals are adapted to seasonal flooding.
-We also take a short forest walk to experience the area on foot.
+We stop for lunch near the lagoon.
+After that, we explore Garzacocha and its blackwater ecosystem.
+We also take a short forest walk to see the area.

 Return to camp and sunset

-In the late afternoon, we return to camp by canoe, enjoying the sunset along the river.
+In the late afternoon, we return to camp by canoe.
+You can watch the sunset along the river.
 Back at camp, there is time to relax before dinner.

 After dark, we head out again by canoe to search for black caimans, tree boas, fishing bats, night birds, and other nocturnal wildlife.

-Day 4: Imuya Floating Islands, Narrow Waterways & Sunset Lagoon
+Day 4: Imuya Floating Islands, Narrow Rivers & Sunset Lagoon

 We start the day early with breakfast at camp before heading downstream along the Lagartococha River toward the remote Imuya Lagoon.